Skip to content

 • LIVEKIT_API_SECRET: the API secret of LiveKit Server.

-The server launch takes place in the main function at the end of the file, where we set the REST endpoints and start the server on SERVER_PORT:
+The server launch takes place in the main function at the end of the file, where we first load the environment variables, then set the REST endpoints and finally start the server on SERVER_PORT:

 main.go